t-affeldt/minetest_movement_overhaul/README.md

 This is an overhaul for Minetest's movement system.

 ## License
-Code licensed under GNU LGPL v3, no media assets used.
+Code licensed under GNU LGPL v3.
+Textures licensed under CC BY-SA 4.0